learningequality/ka-lite-installers/windows/README.md

 * Copy `ka-lite` folder from KA Lite's repository, to the root of this repository;
 * Ensure the assessment items have been unpacked in the `ka-lite` directory.
 * Follow the _Instructions to download pip dependency zip files_ above
+* Create an empty db for distribution as per the section _Creating an Empty DB_
 * In Windows, run the following command from this directory:
 ```
 > make.vbs